 safe social distancing away from busy emergency department waiting rooms to protect you and others from COVID-19.

-Our Accident & Emergency Department
+Our Emergency (A&E) Department

 This is open 24 hours a day, 365 days a year for anybody needing help with an urgent medical problem.
 There are separate areas for adults and children.